Clegg (film): Production

 The film was shot in various locations around London including the Docklands and Highgate Cemetery, as well as in Paris.

+Shonteff said in an interview: "It was made for peanuts [and] my blood ...The final budget was [$26,500 American] for a colour 35mm feature, which meant making a lot of tough deals, paying people very little money, and shooting in four weeks.
+But we finished it and the picture did okay."

 Critical reception

 The Monthly Film Bulletin wrote: "A pathetic attempt to transplant the private eye thriller to the British scene, high on violence and low on style.
 The hero's attempts to deliver his sub-Chandlerian wisecracks with the weary cynicism of a Philip Marlowe are merely embarrassing, while Lindsay Shonteff's idea of direction seems to be to squeeze in as many massive close-ups of guns, telephones and osculating lips as possible.
 'It happens in all the Bogart movies,' says Clegg at one point: the trouble is that there it happens so much better."